 1. Relocation: Let’s start with if your company is providing relocation services.
 Some companies require that you deal with certain mortgage companies in order to qualify for your relocation assistance.
 If that is the case then your options may be more limited.
 However; you still may want to explore what some other lenders can do for you.
 Especially a LOCAL Lender.

 2. Choosing Your Lending Institution: Look at a Local lender as well as a Regional and/ or National lenders.
 Each Real Estate market is unique in its own right.
-Many markets have stronger local lending institutions & options that may be able to provide your family with just as good if not better overall lending experiences.
+Look for reputable lenders with positive customer reviews, good customer service, and competitive interest rates.
 When choosing Local, you have the opportunity to meet with the Originator in person, discuss interest rates, and ultimately create a lifeline for all your questions, comments or concerns.

 If you are looking at new construction homes, many builders have what’s called “preferred lenders” who are often times local lenders.
 The builder has chosen these specific lenders because they have found that these originators are able to close their transactions on time, know their own market better, and provide a higher level of customer service to all parties involved.

 Builders receive “construction loans” from specific banks in order to assist in funding the construction of their homes.
 Therefore, it is an ongoing continuous relationship with these lending institutions.
 Because of this relationship, the Builder receives a higher level of service on the loan and greater confidence that the home will close when promised.